byamba-tumurkhuu/apl-course-workthrough/readme.txt

 -------------------------------------------------------------
 - Completed missing implementations
 - Added following features
-  - Loop,
+  - Loop
-  - Abstracts with single parameter
+  - Abstracts with single parameter, static binding
 - There are tests cases for:
   - evaluation of expressions
   - commands such as constant and variable declarations etc